frbelli/ClaudeSkills/Sound Design/references/synths/Moog-Matriarch-Reference-Guide.md

 - Engage **LATCH** to sustain without holding keys.
 - Sync to external clock for tempo-locked patterns.

+> [!TIP]
-> Tip: Combine arpeggiator with paraphonic mode for chord-driven rhythmic textures.
+> > Tip: Combine arpeggiator with paraphonic mode for chord-driven rhythmic textures.

 ---